The64thGamer/cheeseepedia/content/wiki/Asheville, NC (34 Tunnel Rd).md

 title = "Asheville, NC (34 Tunnel Rd)" draft = false tags = []
-date = 2023-04-01T01:35:36Z
+date = 2023-12-28T03:17:55Z

 [Article]
 contributors = ["Rexburg090","2600:4040:5A0C:5900:FDEA:A756:46D9:2C8B","CharlesTheMech","Cheeseclassic"]
 gallery = []
 +++
+{{Generic|image=Asheville Rae .jpg|desc=Picture of the middle stage taken sometime in the late 80s}}
-**_34 Tunnel Rd**_ was a Showbiz Pizza Place in Asheville, North Carolina.
+**_34 Tunnel Rd**_ was a _ShowBiz Pizza Place_ in Asheville, North Carolina.
+The store opened on July 20, 1984, with a [Rock-afire Explosion]({{< ref "wiki/Classic Stage.md" >}}), and closed on March 15, 1996, as a _Chuck E. Cheese's_ with a [3-Stage]({{< ref "wiki/Concept Unification Stage.md" >}}).

-This is not to be confused with the Asheville, NC (104 River Hills Rd) (current location). which opened on May 6th, 2004 with a Small-Town Studio C.
+This is not to be confused with the Asheville, NC (104 River Hills Rd) (current location). which opened on May 6th, 2004 with a [Studio C Cappa]({{< ref "wiki/Studio C Cappa.md" >}}).

 ## History ##
-Asheville opened on July 20th, 1984 (3 days before the well known [Wilmington]({{< ref "wiki/Wilmington, NC (4389 Oleander Dr).md" >}}) location opened with a show that's a year older than Asheville's) as the 3rd Showbiz Pizza store in North Carolina (3rd after [Charlotte Pineville-Matthews Rd]({{< ref "wiki/Charlotte, NC (7701 Pineville-Matthews Rd).md" >}}) & [Fayetteville]({{< ref "wiki/Fayetteville, NC (511 North McPherson Church Rd).md" >}})) as a Franchised store.
-Asheville originally featured the Rock-Afire Explosion, as all other Showbiz locations did. they would have it for a few years, until around 1991 or 1992, when they would receive the 1988 remodel, receiving Concept Unification, where the Rock-Afire Explosion characters were changed to the Chuck E. Cheese characters, and removing all SPP decor for newer decor.
-The store would remain this way until it's permanent closure on March 15th, 1996 due to unknown reasons.
-Sometime after the store's closure, the building was demolished for Cracker Barrel.
-On May 6th, 2004, a new CEC opened in the nearby River Hills Shopping Center after a 8 year hiatus.
+Asheville opened on July 20th, 1984 (3 days before the well-known [Wilmington]({{< ref "wiki/Wilmington, NC (4389 Oleander Dr).md" >}}) location opened with a show that's a year older than Asheville's) as the 3rd Showbiz Pizza store in North Carolina (3rd after [Charlotte Pineville-Matthews Rd]({{< ref "wiki/Charlotte, NC (7701 Pineville-Matthews Rd).md" >}}) & [Fayetteville]({{< ref "wiki/Fayetteville, NC (511 North McPherson Church Rd).md" >}})) as a Franchised store.
+Asheville originally featured the Rock-Afire Explosion, as all other Showbiz locations did. they would have it for a few years, until around 1991 or 1992, when they would receive the [SPT 1988 Remodel Program]({{< ref "wiki/SPT 1988 Remodel Program.md" >}}), receiving [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}), where the Rock-Afire Explosion characters were changed to the Chuck E. Cheese characters, and removing all SPP decor for newer decor.
+The store would remain this way until its permanent closure on March 15th, 1996.
+Sometime after the store's closure, the building was demolished for a Cracker Barrel.
+On May 6th, 2004, a new CEC opened in the nearby River Hills Shopping Center after an 8-year hiatus.
 As of March 2023, the Cracker Barrel still stands on the former SPP/CEC site today.

 ## Stages ##
 Originally, Asheville featured a Rock-Afire Explosion, as all other Showbiz locations did.
 In 1991, they would undergo Concept Unification, turning the Rock-Afire Explosion into the 3-Stage.
-It was removed on March 15th, 1996 when the store was closed permanently.
+It was removed on March 15th, 1996, when the store was closed permanently.
 {| class='wikitable'
 !Stage
 !Installed